On $q$-real and $q$-complex numbers: Introduction

 The series $[x]_q$ have many interesting connections to combinatorics described in \cite{MO1,MO2,MO3}.
 They also turned out to arise in the theory of stability conditions for 2-Calabi-Yau categories, see \cite{BBL}, and in computing Jones polynomials of rational knots (\cite{MO1}).

 The series $[x]_q$ converges to a rational function of $q$ for $x\in \Bbb Q$ and to an explicit quadratic irrational function of $q$ when $x$ is a quadratic irrational (\cite{MO1,LM}).
-We also explicitly compute $[x]_q$ for some transcendental numbers $q$, such as $\frac{1}{s}{\rm cotan}\frac{1}{s}$, $s\in \Bbb Z_{\ge 1}$, and more generally certain ratios of special values of Bessel functions.
+We also explicitly compute $[x]_q$ for some transcendental numbers $x$, such as ${\rm cotan}\frac{1}{s}$, $s\in \Bbb Z_{\ge 1}$, and more generally certain ratios of special values of Bessel functions.
 The answer is given by ratios of special values of $q$-Bessel functions.
+We also solve a problem posed in \cite[Subsection 5.1]{MO2} by giving an exact basic hypergeometric formula for the $q$-analog $[e]_q$ of the number $e$.

 In particular, in all these cases the series $[x]_q$ has a positive radius of convergence $R(x)>0$.\footnote{Since $[x]_q$ is a series with integer coefficients, it is clear that if $x\notin \Bbb Z$ then $R(x)\le 1$.
 The problem of classification of rational numbers $x$ with $R(x)=1$ is very nontrivial and was studied in \cite{EVW}.}

 In \cite{LMOV} it is proved that if $x\in \Bbb Q$ then $R(x)\ge 3-2\sqrt{2}$ and conjectured that $R(x)>0$ for all $x\in \Bbb R$ and moreover, $R(x)\ge R_*:=\frac{3-\sqrt{5}}{2}$; this is attained for the golden ratio $x=\frac{1+\sqrt{5}}{2}$.
 This was proved for rational $x$ in \cite{EGMS} using the theory of Kleinian groups. \cbl